About

 The aim of this blog is to comment on, report interesting items on plasma physics and its application.
 I will try to post daily and try to be topical.
 But, I will spend some time thinking about what is in the news rather than just pass on dubious items or claims.
 Hope this is of some value to you.

 Currently, I am CEO of Impedans.
-Impedans is a manufacturer of plasma diagnostic equipment for semiconductor, solar, flat panel processes and research.
+Impedans is a sensor company in the area of plasma measurement with relationship to equipment for semiconductor, solar, flat panel, medical devices and research.

 In the past I was Theme Leader at Dublin City University, working on foresight and strategy.
 Key themes – Sustainable Energy and Intelligent/Precision Manufacture.
 I reported directly to the President of DCU.
 I was principle investigator (PI) on the Science Foundations Ireland (SFI) funded research cluster at DCU, Precision.
 I was a founding director of the plasma research group at DCU, now the National Centre for Plasma Science and Technology.
 I was the founding chairman of the Chemical and Physical Sciences Committee of the Royal Irish Academy.